Feyerabend/vm/vm1/REGVM.md

 # Virtual Machines

-You might be more familiar with register-based machines if you have experience with assembly language on a typical PC.
+You might be more familiar with register-based machines, if you have experience with assembly language on a typical PC.
 The assembly code for register machines and stack machines will naturally differ.
 In practice, many machines combine elements of both architectures, allowing programs to leverage the strengths of each approach.

+Later on we will only deal with stack machines for simplicity.

 ## assembly instructions